Why thinking something is unacceptable triggers anxiety

 Note: we cover this in some of our anxiety trigger solutions

 If you’re finding it difficult to stop viewing something as unacceptable or something you should be anxious about, then you probably have 1 or more reasons (likely unconscious and unique to you) why you think you should view the behavior, action, etc, as unacceptable.
-Remember that thinking something is unacceptable means your body will register whatever you tag as unacceptable as dangerous and trigger anxiety when the unacceptable thing has the possibility of happening.
+Remember that thinking something is unacceptable means your body will register whatever you tag as unacceptable as dangerous and trigger anxiety when the unacceptable thing has the possibility of happening

 To address this, you will have to uncover the reasons why you think you should find the thing you dislike or want to avoid as unacceptable so they are out in plain sight.
 Uncovering these reasons alone may dissolve the trigger.
 In other cases, uncovering these reasons will reveal what happened to you (likely in the past) that led to you tagging the thing you hate, dislike, or want to avoid as unacceptable/something to be anxious about.
 If you recall, the idea that certain things should be or are unacceptable is a way of thinking you picked up sometime in the past.
 An alternative strategy is to recognize that you dislike–probably extremely–whatever you think is unacceptable.
-You can also use your personal goals to decide how you’d like to handle the things you previously thought were unacceptable.
-This shift in thinking may lead you to avoid or change certain things but you’ll be doing this in service of your long term goals.

 If you have any questions feel free to leave a comment or contact us at theclarityapp1@gmail.com.
 We have targeted solutions for social anxiety, anxiety, low self-esteem, and more here.